 Automated Collections are also paused until July 15th, 2020

 If your case is being handled by an automatic collections process, those collections will also be paused until July 15th, 2020.

 Pending Offers in Compromise may continue

 Finally, if your case has entered an Offer in Compromise arrangement, those arrangements are not delayed.
-However, they might experience a slowed pace due to current emergency situation.
+However, they might experience a slowed pace due to the current emergency situation.

-Update 4/22/2020: The IRS Automated Collections System phone lines have re-opened for resolving cases, including removing garnishments.
+Update 4/22/2020: The IRS Automated Collections System phone lines have been re-opened for resolving cases, including removing garnishments.

 All of this applies only to Federal IRS situations